makrai/notes/lin-20-msp-vari-length.md

 # Abstract

-* Traditionally: statistical descriptions, which are computed over time from low level descriptors (LLDs), creating a fixed dimension sentence-level feature representation regardless of the duration of the sentence.
-However
+* Traditionally: statistical descriptions, which are computed over time from low level descriptors (LLDs), creating a fixed dimension sentence-level feature representation regardless of the duration of the sentence
-  * sentence-level features lack temporal information, which limits the
+  * sentence-level features lack temporal information
-* deep learning architectures have been proposed to model temporal data.
-An
+* deep learning architectures have been proposed to model temporal data
-  * how to extract emotion-relevant features with temporal information.
-This
+  * how to extract emotion-relevant features with temporal information
-* we extract a fixed number of small chunks over sentences of diff durations by changing the overlap between these chunks.
-The approach is flexible,
+* we extract a fixed number of small chunks over sentences of diff durations by changing the overlap between these chunks
-  * combine gated network or attention mechanisms with LSTM networks.
-Our
+  * combine gated network or attention mechanisms with LSTM networks
-* experiments based on the MSP-Podcast dataset demonstrate that the proposed method not only significantly improves recognition accuracy over alternative temporal-based models relying on LSTM, but also leads to computational efficiency.
+* experiments based on the MSP-Podcast dataset demonstrate that the proposed
+  * we significant improvement in recognition accuracy over alternative temporal-based models relying on LSTM
+  * better computational efficiency

 # Merci